 The kanwu study on humans done on healthy individuals demonstrated that saturated fats increased insulin resistance.
 Decreasing saturated fatty acids and increasing monounsaturated fatty acids improve insulin sensitivity but have no effect on insulin secretion.

 To reverse insulin resistance these studies indicate that it is best to reduce the amounts of fats in your diet, especially saturated fats.
+This is in line with the number one dietary recommendation in the Mastering Diabetes book and coaching programs.

 Substituting saturated fats with unsaturated fatty acids can improve insulin sensitivity as the type of fat content matters.